Rail transport in Senegal: Developments since 2000

 In August 2006 RITES of India was to supply five metre-gauge locomotives, with vacuum brakes converted to air brakes.

 In October 2007 70 air braked coaches were ordered from Rail Coach Factory in India.
 A 750 km rail line was planned to Faleme River region of South East Senegal for iron ore traffic.

 In 2010, the Faleme project has been delayed by disputes between the leaseholders.
 In the meantime, the Dakar-Port Sudan Railway project surfaced.

-A goods railway was constructed from Thies to a mineral sand mine situated to the west.
-The track from Thies to Dakar was refurbished, and several trains a week now operate to Dakar port.